MalinavyBusel/Scan-Diff/README.txt

-to install the all requirements, run in cmd:
+to install and runthe package, runin the dir with this repo:
-    - from https://github.com/tesseract-ocr/tessdoc download and install tesseract
-    - "pip install -r requirements.txt"
+    - docker-compose up

 supported extensions:
     - jpg